Concrete Ultrasonic Testing

 Used to detect the presence of cracks, voids and imperfections in concrete

-Pundit Ultrasonic Pulse Velocity
+Pundit Ultrasonic Pulse Velocity and Echo

 The Pundit Ultrasonics are specifically designed to be used on-site and harsh environments